molesinski/Clara/README.md

 }
 ```

-Then we define model to index mapper.
+Now we need to define index model mapper.
 Mapper is a definition of how our index will be built from source
 documents and what capabilities will it provide afterwards.

-We only support single field searching, all text that is to be indexed has to be combined into
+Clara only supports single field searching, all text that is to be indexed has to be combined into
 single field.
 We can provide more text fields, for example when we want to provide multiple language
 support from single index.
 In such case we would combine text for each language and use adequate
 analyzer.